Get a Great Hotel Rate with Hotwire (and Other 'Opaque' Booking Tools) (2021)

-If you don’t care about staying at a specific hotel, the best way to book (non-award) hotel rooms is usually through Hotwire, or another “opaque” booking tool.
+If you don’t care about staying at a specific hotel, the cheapest way to book (non-award) hotel rooms is usually through Hotwire or another “opaque” booking tool.
 In return for giving up control over the exact hotel you are booking, you get a rate that is considerably lower than normal.

-When you search for hotels on Hotwire, you won’t see the name of the hotel, but you will see most of the important information that lets you decide whether you want to stay there—such as its TripAdvisor rating, bed types, amenities, and general location.
+When you search for hotels on Hotwire, you won’t see the name of the hotel, but you will see most of the important information that lets you decide whether you want to stay there—such as its Expedia user rating, bed types, amenities, and general location.

 Using Hotwire usually provides a discount of around 25-40%.
-On many trips, it doesn’t make much difference exactly what hotel you get, as long as it is higly-rated hotel in the right part of town.
-But if “not knowing” bothers you, it usually only takes a little bit of effort to figure out exactly the hotel you will wind up getting, before you book.
+On many trips, it doesn’t make much difference exactly what hotel you get, as long as it is highly-rated hotel in the right part of town.
+But if “not knowing” bothers you, it often only takes a little bit of effort to figure out exactly the hotel you will wind up getting, before you book.

-Hotwire discounts are often highest when demand and pricing are low, and smallest when demand and pricing are high.
-As a result, it makes a great complement to using hotel points.
+Hotwire discounts tend to be highest when demand and pricing are low and smallest when demand and pricing are high.
+As a result, it is a great complement to using hotel points.
 When prices are high, it is a great time to use your hotel points for a “free” night.
 When prices are low, it is a great time to use Hotwire to get an even better deal.

 Because Hotwire deals are non-refundable, you may want to hold off making a reservation until you are sure you are going on your trip.

 How to use Hotwire—the simple way